nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 - Software QA aspects.
 In fact all ISO QA factors should be evaluated.
 - Security, Privacy and safety aspects.

-Overview ISO Qualitiy Standard(25010)
+Overview ISO Quality Standard(25010)

 .. image:: /images/iso-25010.png
    :alt: Typical NLP Architecture
    :align: center

-The material of ISO is not open.
+The ISO documents are not open.
 But since quality matters and ISO 25010 is used heavily for managing quality aspects within business IT systems you should keep these factors in mind when developing test to minimize business risks.

 Data testing for ML pipelines is different and can be complex.
 Data preparation and testing for machine learning  is not comparable with data testing for traditional IT projects.
 This is because it requires a statistical test performed on the data set.
 If input data changes this can have a significant effect on the outcome.
 Good statistical practice is an essential component of good scientific practice but also for real world ML applications.
 Especially when safety aspects play a role.
 Also mind that ML can be in essence is still seen as applied statistics.
 Validation of outcomes using statistical methods is proven science.

 Good statistical practice is an essential component of good scientific practice but also for real world ML applications.
 Especially when safety aspects play a role.
 Also mind that ML can be in essence is still seen as applied statistics.
-Validation of outcomes using statistical methods is proven science.

 In statistical hypothesis testing, the p-value or probability value is the probability of obtaining test results at least as extreme as the results actually observed during the test.
 The p-value was never intended to be a substitute for scientific reasoning.
 Well-reasoned statistical arguments contain much more than the value of a single number and whether that number exceeds an arbitrary threshold.
 So for evaluating machine learning results the principles of American Statistical Association (ASA) can be useful.
 These principles are: